Berth Marks: Production notes

 Berth Marks was reissued in 1936 with a music score added to introductory scenes.
-This version and was subsequently included on the 10-disc Laurel & Hardy: The Essential Collection DVD set, as well as the Spanish Noche de duendes.
+This version was subsequently included on the 10-disc Laurel & Hardy: The Essential Collection DVD set, as well as the Spanish Noche de duendes.
 In 2020 both the 1936 soundtrack version and the original 1929 soundtrack version were issued on "Laurel & Hardy - The Definitive Restorations" DVD and Blu-Ray collections.

+The beginning scenes were filmed at the old Santa Fe La Grande Station which was located at 2nd Street and Santa Fe Avenue in downtown Los Angeles.
+The final scene at the "Pottsville" station was filmed at the Palms station on the Pacific Electric's Santa Monica Air Line, which was located about a half mile west of the present Palms station on the Expo Line light rail line.